 21.00: Thank you for a great evening

-In Vitro is staged in the town of Bethlehem in the not too distant future, where a massive eco-disaster has forced the inhabitants to seek exile in underground bunkers.
+is staged in the town of Bethlehem in the not too distant future, where a massive eco-disaster has forced the inhabitants to seek exile in underground bunkers.
 The work centers around a dialogue between the dying founder of a subterranean orchard, Dunia, and her young successor, Alia.
 Together with a group of scientists they are preparing to recreate the world as it was before the disaster.
 Alia is born underground and has never seen the town she’s destined to replant and repopulate.
 Inherited trauma, exile and collective memory are central themes.
 The dialogue between the two scientists soon evolves into an intimate dialogue about memory, exile and nostalgia.
 Central to their discussion is the intricate relationship between past, present and future.

 About Larissa Sansour